Teaching and Learning Policy

 We believe that good subject knowledge is vital to progress learning.
 All teachers need to have knowledge of previous and subsequent learning for the children.
 Teaching needs to be well researched and planned with clear objectives.
 Teachers need to use a range of resources, including subject leaders, to ensure that their knowledge is up to date and appropriate.

 We believe that the gaining of these dispositions define a good learner.
-Children have chosen 7 learning values (caring, conscientious, courteous, communicative, confident, considerate and co-operative) The following list contain some learning dispositions:
+We use growth mindset strategies and encourage children to see their brain as a muscle that grows particularly when learning is challenging.
+The following list contain some learning dispositions:

 - Has a healthy self esteem

 - Has confidence

 - Enjoys a challenge